Safety alerts.

 ISSUE DESCRIPTION

 The MiniMed™ 600 series pump system consists of components such as the pump, continuous glucose monitoring (CGM) transmitter, blood glucose meter and CareLink™ USB device that communicate wirelessly.
-Medtronic has recently identified a potential issue through internal testing whereby, under specific circumstances, the communication between the components of the pump system could be compromised through unauthorized access.
+Medtronic has recently identified a potential issue through internal testing whereby, under specific circumstances, the communication between the components of the pump system could be compromised through unauthorised access.

 For unauthorised access to occur, a nearby person other than the patient or a care partner would need to gain access to the pump at the same time that the pump is being paired with other system components.
 This cannot be done over the internet.